 Malpresentation can be diagnosed prior to delivery, but it remains undiscovered until delivery a significant percentage of the time.
 If an infant presents with malpresentation before delivery, an obstetrician may attempt to turn the baby manually.
 If the malpresentation is not detected prior to delivery, it may be necessary to deliver via cesarean section.

-A failure to diagnose fetal malpresentation can result in serious complications during labor and delivery, including fetal distress, cord prolapse, swelling, skull fracture, and jaundice.
+A failure to diagnose fetal malpresentation can result in serious complications during labor and delivery, including signs of fetal distress, cord prolapse, swelling, skull fracture, and jaundice.

 Early diagnosis of fetal malpresentation is critical to allow patients multiple options before delivery.
 Malpresentation is most often diagnosed via an abdominal or vaginal examination.
 The diagnosis is generally confirmed via ultrasound.